 Uræmic coma and convulsions, and attacks of puerperal eclampsia, are often relieved in a striking manner by lumbar puncture, and in several instances life has undoubtedly been saved by such means.
 For example, McVail records two cases of acute nephritis in which, notwithstanding energetic treatment by purgatives, hot-air baths and pilocarpin to induce free perspiration, coma and convulsions supervened.
 Lumbar puncture was performed, 20 to 28 c.c. of cerebro-spinal fluid were withdrawn, and within three or four hours the coma passed off, the convulsions ceased, and both patients ultimately made a complete recovery.

-Cases like these raise the question as to whether the headache, coma, and convulsions in nephritis are really caused entirely by "uræmic poisoning" of the brain-centres, or whether they may not be largely due to a sudden increase of intra-cranial pressure as part of the general ædema.
+Cases like these raise the question as to whether the headache, coma, and convulsions in nephritis are really caused entirely by " uræmic poisoning " of the brain-centres, or whether they may not be largely due to a sudden increase of intra-cranial pressure as part of the general œdema.

-Again, in cases of tetanus, it has been shown that the tetanus poison has a selective action on the motor nerve-cells of the spinal cord and brain.
-Therefore, in addition to removing the tetanus bacilli at the site of inoculation by excision of the original wound, we endeavour to neutralise any free toxin by means of tetanus antitoxin.
-This is sometimes administered hypodermically or intravenously, but only a fraction of the antitoxin thus injected reaches the nervous system, the main mass being distributed uselessly to other tissues.
-It is better to administer the antitoxin (with perhaps the addition of stovaine) by means of lumbar puncture.
+Again, in cases of tetanus, we know that the tetanus poison has a selective action on the motor nerve-cells of the spinal cord and brain.
+Therefore, in addition to removing the tetanus bacilli at the site of inoculation, by excision of the original wound, we endeavour to neutralise the toxin by means of antitoxin.
+This is sometimes administered hypodermically, or better, intravenously, but only a fraction of the antitoxin thus injected reaches the nervous system, the main mass being distributed uselessly to other tissues.
+It is more efficacious, as Roux and others have shown, if injected into the cranial cavity through a small trephine opening, and some remarkable recoveries have followed this method of treatment.
+But the procedure is not free from danger.
+In one case at least, a patient died of cerebral abscess at the site of the trephine-opening eight weeks afterwards, long after all symptoms of tetanus had disappeared.
+It is simpler and still better to administer the antitoxin (with perhaps the addition of stovaine) by means of lumbar puncture.
+Strychnine poisoning is also successfully treated by intra-thecal administration of eucaine.
 It may be necessary to give a general anæsthetic, to relax the opisthotonos, before performing the spinal puncture.